dk7xe/PX4-user_guide/en/flight_modes_mc/mission.md

 1. If no mission is stored, or if PX4 has finished executing all mission commands, or if the [mission is not feasible](#mission-feasibility-checks):

-   - If flying the vehicle will loiter.
+   - If flying the vehicle will hold.
    - If landed the vehicle will "wait".

 1. If a mission is stored and PX4 is flying it will execute the [mission/flight plan](../flying/missions.md) from the current step.
-   - On copters PX4 will treat a takeoff item as a normal waypoint if already flying.
+   - A `TAKEOFF` item is treated as a normal waypoint.
 1. If a mission is stored and PX4 is landed:
-   - On copters PX4 will execute the [mission/flight plan](../flying/missions.md).
+   - PX4 will execute the [mission/flight plan](../flying/missions.md).
-     If the mission does not have a `TAKEOFF` command then PX4 will fly the vehicle to the minimum altitude before executing the remainder of the flight plan from the current step.
+   - If the mission does not have a `TAKEOFF` item then PX4 will fly the vehicle to the minimum altitude before executing the remainder of the flight plan from the current step.
 1. If no mission is stored, or if PX4 has finished executing all mission commands:
-   - If flying the vehicle will loiter.
+   - If flying the vehicle will hold.
    - If landed the vehicle will "wait".
 1. You can manually change the current mission command by selecting it in _QGroundControl_.